Jump to Navigation

 • Partial disability benefits are paid if you are able to return to work in a modified or lower-earning capacity.

-• Total disability benefits are paid if you are unable to return to work in any capacity, or if your disability limits your ability to find a job.
+• Total disability benefits are paid if you are unable to return to work in any capacity or if your disability limits your ability to find a job.

 • Any individual injured at work is entitled to reasonable and necessary medical treatment provided by the employer.
 Any injured person denied such treatment should retain counsel immediately.

-In workers' comp claims you want an attorney who will fight for each and every body part.
-I will aggressively work to ensure your full and fair compensation through negotiation and, if necessary, trial.
+In workers' comp claims, you want an attorney who will fight for each and every body part.
+I will work aggressively to ensure your full and fair compensation through negotiation and, if necessary, trial.

 Contact the Firm